HtzKn3bulaR/TicTacToy/README.md

       https://play.unity.com/en/games/9b221d27-92b3-4e12-b986-f5a2446fc635/tic-tac-toy-multiplayer

     - **The game can automatically parse RVGL race results.
 Please note the following limitations:**
+      - The parser searches the session log files created and updated by RVGL during a Multiplayer session.
+      - Use the launch parameter -sessionlog when launching RVGL!
+      - The RVGL Multiplayer Lobby must be started before selecting the log file, as RVGL only creates the log file when a new Lobby is started.
+      You may have to click "Refresh" in TicTacToy to see it when you started the Multiplayer Lobby with TicTacToy already opened.
+      The correct file for your lobby can be identified by the date/time in the file name.

-      -The parser searches the session log files written by RVGL after a race has finished.
-These files are usually found in these locations:
+      The session log files are usually found in these locations:

       RVGL Windows Online Edition : RVGL main folder / profiles